matejbizjak/kumuluzee-nats/jetstream/README.md

 On the publishing side you can avoid duplicate message ingestion using the Message Deduplication feature.

-JetStream support idempotent message writes by ignoring duplicate messages as indicated by the `Nats-Msg-Id header`.
+JetStream support idempotent message writes by ignoring duplicate messages as indicated by the `Nats-Msg-Id` header.
 This tells JetStream to ensure we do not have duplicates of this message - we only consult the message ID not the body.

 We can do this manually when using injected jetStream instance: